 Special-Purpose Local-Option Sales Taxes (SPLOST) have been utilized in the region since 1985.
-A SPLOST is an optional one percent county sales tax used to fund capital outlay projects proposed by the county government and participating qualified municipal governments.19 In general, county and municipal governments may not use SPLOST proceeds for operating expenses or maintenance of a SPLOST project or any other county or municipal facility or service.
-Furthermore, SPLOST referendums require a preapproved project list on which to vote.
-Bryan, Chatham, and Effingham Counties have passed SPLOST referendums over the years.
+A SPLOST is an optional one percent county sales tax used to fund capital outlay projects proposed by the county government and participating qualified municipal governments.28 In general, county and municipal governments may not use SPLOST proceeds for operating expenses or maintenance of a SPLOST project or any other county or municipal facility or service.
+Furthermore, SPLOST referendums require a pre-